mozilla/PRESC/README.md

 needs, and are important prerequisites towards building [trustworthy AI](https://foundation.mozilla.org/en/internet-health/trustworthy-artificial-intelligence/).

+It also includes a package to carry out copies of machine learning classifiers.

 As a tool, PRESC is intended for use by ML engineers to assist in the development and updating of models.
 It is usable in the following ways: